thumbnail image

 • WANT TO JOIN US?

-Dr. Byrd-Craven anticipates accepting a graduate student for the Fall of 2023.
-Application deadline is December 1, 2022.
+Dr. Byrd-Craven is not accepting a graduate student for the Fall of 2025.
+Next application deadline is December 1, 2025.
 Research Assistants: Undergraduate research assistants who work in my lab get experience with entering data, developing protocols, running experiments, and coding video data.
 Students also get experience preparing saliva assays.
 Students typically enroll in Psychology 4990: Special Problems.
 Advanced students will get experience presenting our research at conferences.
 We hold bi-weekly lab meetings to discuss ongoing projects, applying to graduate school, and presenting research.
 If you are interested in joining the lab team, please contact me via email (jennifer.byrd.craven@okstate.edu) to determine if there are any current openings.

 • Follow us here